gklyne/monotype_tape_reader/README.md

 [x] Shim for spool end, for more positive "click"

-... and much tuning

-[ ] MAYBE: ...

-## To consider
+## 2023-02-20:

 [x] Smaller stepper motor pulley

 [x] Reader bridge add shades to reduce detection of outer EL wire

-[ ] Use dark colour plastic for reader bridge
+[x] Use dark colour plastic for reader bridge

 [ ] Redesign winder spools to use smaller shaft dia;
-    e.g. M5 using bolts rather than through-rod.
+    e.g. M4 using bolts rather than through-rod.
-    This is to reduce friction when pulling the tape off the spool.
+    This is to reduce friction when drawing the tape off the spool.

 [ ] Design arms to hold tape tensioner(s)